miliaresis/SVR.DEM/README.md

 # SVR.DEM
 **Dimension reduction of multi-dimentional elevation data for DEMs optimization**
 * A win python program (https://winpython.github.io/) consiting of 3 modules **dmr_mg.py** and the 2 library MODULEs **dmr_data_headers**, & **dmr_myf.py**.
 * _2-d DEM optimization method presents an alternative to DEM comparison by elevation differences modeling.
-In it's general version (3.d, 4.d etc., etc.) is not limited to only 2 DEMs but can handle 3 DEMs, 4 DEMs etc. etc._
+In it's general version (3.d, 4.d etc., etc.) is not limited to the comparison/evaluation of only 2 DEMs but can handle 3 DEMs, 4 DEMs at the same time, etc. etc._
 * A YouTube video is available at https://vimeo.com/253018987
 # Data
   * Multi-(2-d) dimensional (ALOS median & average) DEMs of SE Zagros Ranges.
 Mendeley Data,  v.3, _**http://dx.doi.org/10.17632/z4nxdjdyys.2**_ [_It is applied to ALOS median & average DEMS, aiming to stretch (in accuracy terms) the method to it's limits_]